7 Priceless Tips For Financial Advisors Who Want A "Lifestyle" Practice...

 Once upon a time, an Inner Circle newsletter subscriber told me how even though the marketing methods I discuss in the newsletter are working well for him, he’s attracting clients who don’t meet his $250K minimum.

-He told me it was difficult for him to turn away smaller prospects because he feels like he “needs” them as clients.
-He was operating with a scarcity mindset, even though turning people away can sometimes be the best thing you do because a short-term “win” can turn into a long-term loss.
+He told me it was difficult for him to turn away smaller prospects, because he feels like he needs them as clients.
+Unfortunately, he was operating with a scarcity mindset.

-Because if my Inner Circle member took on those smaller clients, he would be giving up his valuable time and resources for less money.
-The incremental revenue wouldn’t justify the additional work.
+When my Inner Circle member took on those smaller clients, he gave away his valuable time and resources for less money — the incremental revenue wouldn’t justify the additional work.

-So, if you want to build a lifestyle practice, I invite you to harness the power of
+If you want to build a lifestyle practice, I invite you to harness the power of exclusivity.

 ALSO READ: 5 Best Niches For Financial Advisors

 With all else being equal, I would rather run a business with fewer employees.
-Many financial advisors feel the same way.
-However, building a lifestyle business may necessitate hiring a person or two.
+Many financial advisors feel the same way; however, building a lifestyle business may require you to hire a person or two.

 You don’t have to grow a mega-firm, but you may want some help along the way.
-If that’s the case, I suggest hiring a virtual assistant.
-There are many ways virtual assistants can help you:
+If that’s the case, I suggest hiring a virtual assistant (VA).

 If you want more suggestions on how to hire a virtual assistant, listen to episode 56 of the “Financial Advisor Marketing” podcast.
 In this episode, I talk with Danielle Cuomo (founder of Virtual Assist USA) about how financial advisors can leverage VAs to get more done.